 This is where my assigned period leaves off in chapter 1.
-A student has made it this far without seeing Harvard College mentioned, and that too seems impossible to justify-unless providing students a chronicle of the building blocks/an examination of the landmarks of their society is not the goal.
+A student has made it this far without seeing Harvard College mentioned, and that too seems impossible to justify-unless providing students a chronicle of the landmarks of their society is not the goal.
 There are useful maps in the back of the book, and the Assessment section at the end of chapter 1 takes several different approaches in thought-provoking ways.